pieroxy/conkw/ROADMAP.md

 ## Grabbers

-* lm-sensors - to get temperatures, voltages and fan speeds on linux.
 * smartctl - to get metrics out of hdd, specifically their health status.
 * MPRIS2 - to get music playing for most Linux players.
 * Calendar Google - to get next meetings